Relego

 Built for e-ink

-Recaps are formatted as clean documents optimized for Kindle's e-ink display.
+Recaps are formatted as clean documents optimized for e-ink display.

 No lock-in